China slams US over 'safe haven' offer to Hong Kong residents | DW | 06.08.2021

-Beijing attacked the US for offering temporary refuge to Hong Kong citizens on Friday, saying it was "weaving lies."
+Beijing attacked the offering of the United States for temporary refuge to Hong Kong citizens on Friday, saying it was "weaving lies."

 A statement by the Chinese foreign ministry said the move "slandered and smeared Hong Kong's national security law, nakedly intervened in Hong Kong affairs and China's internal affairs, and blatantly trampled on international law and the basic norms of international relations."